What Does It Mean When A Random Cat Comes To Your House?

 The problem arises if there’s no chip or collar info on the cat.

-There are a couple of options that you can consider if you have been trying to find the owner for months but to no avail.
+There are a couple of options that you can consider if the cat doesn’t have an owner and seems friendly.

 Adopt The Cat